algolia/autocomplete/packages/website/docs/using-react.md

 title: Using Autocomplete with React
 ---

-Learn how to create and use an React Autocomplete component.
+Learn how to create and use a React Autocomplete component.

 This guide shows how to create a React Autocomplete component.
 It uses the [`useRef`](https://reactjs.org/docs/hooks-reference.html#useref) and [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect) hooks to create and mount the component.
 It doesn't define specific [sources](sources).
 Rather, you can pass [sources](sources) and other [options](basic-options) as [props](https://reactjs.org/docs/components-and-props.html).

 ## Prerequisites

 This tutorial assumes that you have:
-- an existing [React (v 16.8+) application](https://reactjs.org/docs/getting-started.html) where you want to implement the autocomplete dropdown
+- an existing [React (v16.8+) application](https://reactjs.org/docs/getting-started.html) where you want to implement the autocomplete dropdown
 - familiarity with the [basic Autocomplete configuration options](basic-options)

 ## Creating the component